-Chime is an online banking platform that offers services provided by The Bancorp Bank and Stride Bank.
+Chime is an online financial app that offers checking and savings accounts provided by The Bancorp Bank, N.A. and Stride Bank, N.A, Members FDIC.
 Since Chime is completely digital, its customers don’t face typical banking costs such as overdraft charges and monthly maintenance fees.
 As a Chime customer, one thing you’ll need to know is how to log in to your account.
-Read on to learn more about it:
+Read on to learn more about it.

-- How To Log In to Your Chime Bank Account From a Computer
+How To Log In to Your Chime Account From a Computer

 - Click the “Log In” link on the top-right corner of the page.

 - From there, you’ll need to provide both your email address and account password before logging in.